rejeep/git.el/README.md

 ### git-stash-apply `(&optional message)`

-Apply and keep stash with MESSAGE (or first stash).
+Apply and keep stash with NAME (or first stash).

 ```lisp
 (git-stash-apply)